 Ville Laitila, CTO, and founder of Softagram, explains that the first time the pull request reviewer can first focus on the most important matter.
 “Reviewers can see in one picture if the implementation is done to correct location, utilizing correct internal and external elements, and not violating any dependency rules.
 Softagram gives that understanding, instead of using a lot of time on reading the code to understand what is going on.”

 Softagram now provides seamless integration to GitLab merge request.
 Reports appear automatically to the discussion flow right after the merge request is done.
 GitLab cloud can be taken into use with a free trial at: https://softagram.com/.
-An enterprise solution is available for GitLab enterprise customers.
-Similar functionalities have been already available for GitHub, Atlassian Bitbucket and Azure DevOps (including TFS/VSTS environments).
+An on-premises solution is available for GitLab customers as well.